 - Current shows the current glyph(s) from the Glyph window or glyph(s) selected in the Font window

 - Custom allows you to type or paste your custom text into the panel

 - Context shows the current glyph between the reference characters: nn@oo@HH@OO

 - Text Waterfall displays custom text (or in its absence, the current glyph(s)) in descending sizes

 - Glyph Waterfall displays the current glyph in descending sizes

 - Clones shows all glyphs containing the same element references as the current glyph

 - Anchors shows all virtual composite glyphs with the current glyph as base

-Note that in Context, Glyph Waterfall, Clones and Anchors modes, which focus on a single glyph only, if more than one glyph is selected in the Font Map panel or open in the Glyph Window, the panel treats the last glyph in that list as the “current glyph.”
+Note that in Context, Glyph Waterfall, Clones and Anchors modes, which focus on a single glyph only, if more than one glyph is selected in the Font Map panel or open in the Glyph window, there is one glyph which is current anyway.